brijendraNagarro/AutomationWithSeleniumJava/README.md

 # QAProject
-A Test Project for NYT
+An Automation Test Project for NYT.